Events API

 JavaScript/Node.js Example

-// Get events by date (first request)
+// Get events by record date (first request)

 try {